-- Examples of faces that cannot be detected: - Subjects that are far away or extremely close. - · Subjects that are dark or light. - Faces turned to the side or at a diagonal, or faces with a portion hidden. - The camera may mistakenly identify non-human subjects as a face. - Not available when the screen is turned off (p.
-45). - If the camera cannot focus when you press the shutter button halfway, the AF frame will not appear.
+- Examples of faces that cannot be detected: - Subjects that are far away or extremely close. - Subjects that are dark or light. - Faces turned to the side or at a diagonal, or faces with a portion hidden. - The camera may mistakenly identify non-human subjects as a face. - If the camera cannot focus when you press the shutter button halfway, the AF frame will not appear.